pomme-clic/s-money-documentation/docs/docs/home.md

 <Feature title="Set up your own accounts and payment methods" icon="payment">

-Xpollens lets you accept the most common and most innovative payment methods, which you can customise for seamless integration into your existing user experience.
 Manage all your outgoing payment flows, from selecting the Pay Out mode to configuring the payment frequency, and tailor your system to your business cycle to optimise your costs.
 <Cta
   context="feature"
   ui="inline"